deboonstra/satpt/README.md

 To get started, first read the [*Getting started with satpt*](https://deboonstra.github.io/satpt/articles/getting-started.html) vignette.
-Then, read more about how `satpt` may handle *Select All Apply* question in the [*Impelementing with select all apply questions*](https://deboonstra.github.io/satpt/articles/select-all-apply.html) vignette.
+Then, read more about how `satpt` may handle *Select All Apply* questions in the [*Impelementing with select all apply questions*](https://deboonstra.github.io/satpt/articles/select-all-apply.html) vignette.